 On Dec.
 17, they were ready to try again.
 At 10:35 a.m. with Orville at the controls, the Wright flyer lifted into the air.
 The flight lasted 12 seconds and covered 120 feet.
 To prove the first flight was no fluke, Wilbur took the controls at 11:20, flew 195 feet, and officially destined North Carolina to be the “first in flight” state.

-At the Visitors Center in Kitty Hawk, you’ll see a full-scale reproduction of the 1903 flying machine, an engine block from the original 1903 flyer and a reproduction of the Wrights’ first wind tunnel.
-Plus, new artifacts on display include original air foils used in the wind tunnel and a 5-foot section of cloth from the wing, which has been kept in archives and never displayed before.
+At the visitors center in Kitty Hawk, you’ll see a full-scale reproduction of the 1903 flying machine, an engine block from the original 1903 flyer and a reproduction of the Wrights’ first wind tunnel.
+Plus, newer artifacts on display include original air foils used in the wind tunnel and a 5-foot section of cloth from the wing, which has been kept in archives and never displayed before.

 You can also climb Big Kill Devil Hill for a breathtaking view of the area from sound to sea.
 The 60-foot pylon stands atop the hill, right on the site where Wilbur and Orville conducted their glider experiments.

 Go Beyond the Guidebook

 Looking to take your appreciation for the Wright Brothers’ page in history to new heights?
 Try flying a reproduction of the brothers’ 1902 glider with Kitty Hawk Kites.
 The only one of its kind available to fly for the public, this glider is a historic reproduction that allows visitors to experience flight exactly as Wilbur and Orville did by the time they made their first successful ascent over 100 years ago.

 Visitors who book a flight on the glider will receive a flying lesson before ascending 5 to 15 feet off the ground and soaring over the very dunes the Wright brothers did in 1903.
 Your best bet if you go, though, is to be flexible – optimal wind conditions are a must, so make sure you’re not short on time in case you need to wait for high winds to die down.